jmoussa/pulsar-http-client/README.md

-# Pulsar Notifications
+# Alfred Pulsar Notification API

-This is an attempt at establishing a customizable notification service on top of Apache Pulsar and hopefully setup an API with FastAPI.
+This is an attempt at establishing a customizable notification service on top of Apache Pulsar and hopefully set up an API with FastAPI.

 ## Dependencies